-The clinical simulations included in the learning resource package, therefore, provide participants with the opportunity to develop the skills they need to address complex, rare or life-threatening situations before moving into the clinical skills practise area.
+The clinical simulations provide participants with the opportunity to develop the skills they need to address complex, rare or life-threatening situations before moving into the clinical skills practise area.
 The clinical simulations may, in fact, be the only opportunity participants have to experience some rare situations and therefore may also be the only way that a trainer can assess participants' abilities to manage such situations.